Ruijin-Shen/LeetCode-Solution/README.md

 3006.
 Find Beautiful Indices in the Given Array I 3007.
 Maximum Number That Sum of the Prices Is Less Than or Equal to K 3008.
-Find Beautiful Indices in the Given Array II
+Find Beautiful Indices in the Given Array II 3014.
+Minimum Number of Pushes to Type Word I
+3015.
+Count the Number of Houses at a Certain Distance I 3016.
+Minimum Number of Pushes to Type Word II
+3017.
+Count the Number of Houses at a Certain Distance II

 ## MySQL solutions to Leetcode database problems